iomz/hito/README.md

 2. **Go to Hotkeys tab**: Click the "Hotkeys" tab in the sidebar
 3. **Add hotkey**: Click "+ Add Hotkey" to create a new keyboard shortcut
 4. **Configure**: Set the key combination and action for your hotkey
+5. **View assigned actions**: Each hotkey in the list shows both the key combination and the action it performs (e.g., "Toggle Keep", "Next Image")
+6. **Auto-assigned category hotkeys**: When you create a new category, a number key is automatically assigned.
+You can edit or remove these auto-assigned hotkeys just like any other hotkey

 ### Data File Management